 It is remarkable how people can respond very differently to the same comments and events.
 It is important for managers (and anyone dealing with people) to understand why people differ.
-What might motivate one person to respond positively to being told something, while another person might become quite upset.
+Whereas one person responds positively to being told something, another becomes quite upset.
 One reason that some people might respond negatively to something that others do not is hostile attribution bias.
 This bias has to do with the fact that some people tend to be suspicious of others’ motives, and in cases where there is any ambiguity in a comment or action, a person with hostile attribution bias will assume the person wished them ill.

 A Fist Full of Attribution Bias